bertofurth/Seagate-Central-Tips/Recover_Seagate_Central_Data.md

 * Copy the required data to another device using Windows Explorer

 ## TLDNR - Linux
-* Connect the Seagate Central hard drive to an external hard drive reader
+* Connect the Seagate Central hard drive to a USB hard drive reader
 * Install the "lvm" and "e2fsprogs" packages on your Linux system
 * Connect the drive reader to your Linux system
 * Use the lvdisplay command to identify the Data parition LVM path